orchidsoftware/platform/docs/en/field.md

 ```

-Fields and behaviors are defined separately, that allows us to use only a key
+Fields and entities are defined separately, that allows us to use only a key
 to access them, for example if we need a `wysiwyg` redactor requested value will be our class.
 This allows to change the `tinymce` to `summernote` or `ckeditor` almost in one click.